The 2025 Summer Housing application is now open for eligible students who remain in Lawrence for the summer semester.

 6. If you are arrested for alleged criminal acts or have criminal charges pending against you, this contract may be suspended by the University.
 You will receive written notice from the University stating reasons for an interim contract suspension and the time and place for a hearing to be held within five class days at which time you will have an opportunity to show why your continued presence in the housing unit does not constitute a danger, or threat of danger, to others, yourself, or property.

-7. In lieu of an interim contract suspension, you may be assigned to another residential space, be restricted from entering specified housing areas or units, and/or be restricted in other privileges normally allowed to you in Housing & Residence Life facilities.
+7. In lieu of an interim contract suspension, you may be assigned to another residential space, be restricted from entering specified housing areas or units, and/or be restricted in other privileges normally allowed to you in KU Housing & Residence Life facilities.

 8. Rates and Charges